-■ Line 23.
-Estimated Tax Payments - Enter estimated tax payments made or overpayments applied from prior years' returns, minus any "quick refund"

-applied for on Form 4466W.
+■ Line 21.
+Estimated Tax Payments - Enter estimated tax payments made or overpayments applied from prior years' returns, minus any "quick refund" applied for on Form 4466W.
 You can't claim estimated tax payments made by a related corporation.

-Amended Return: If this is an amended return, enter the tax and temporary recycling surcharge previously paid.
+Amended Return: If this is an amended return, enter the tax previously paid.
 Attach a worksheet to your return showing your computations.
 (See the instructions for Form 4 or 5 for a sample worksheet.)

-■ Line 24.
+■ Line 22.
 Refundable Credits - Complete Schedule C2, page 2, and enter the total available credit.